-Top 5 Reasons You Never Hear Back After Applying For A Job
+Top 5 Reasons You Never Hear Back After Applying for a Job

 5. Network.
 Old advice, but still true.
 Be visible, be upbeat, be informed about industry trends and news in your area of expertise.

 Finding a job is tough, no question.
-I’ve talked to other recruiters who say they only respond to 30 percent of applicants.
-The odds are good you’ll be in the 60+ percent who hears nothing a lot of the time.
-Don’t take it personally – it’s not a rejection of you, it’s a reflection of the times.
-If you don’t hear back, know you’re not alone.
+I've talked to other recruiters who say they only respond to 30% of applicants.
+The odds are good you'll be in the more than 60% who hear nothing a lot of the time.
+Don't take it personally -- it's not a rejection of you, it's a reflection of the times.
+If you don't hear back, know you're not alone.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.